top of page

 • Recording on award-winning albums, including the Grammy-nominated album Asia Beauty by Ron Korb

-• Playing at Church services and hosting a chant gathering where proceeds went to indwell.ca to support affordable housing
+• Playing at Church services and hosting several chant concerts where proceeds went to indwell.ca to support affordable housing

-• Accompanying Brenda McMorrow a devotional chant artist at concerts in Canada and Sweden
+• Accompanying devotional chant artist Brenda McMorrow at concerts in Canada and Sweden

-Lucas has facilitated a workshop at the Ignatius Retreat Centre, Hillside Music Festival and has performed at several festivals.
+Lucas has facilitated workshops at the Ignatius Retreat Centre, Hillside Music Festival and has performed at several festivals.
 He has also presented at an International Community Music Conference in Waterloo and played in hospital and hospice settings, bringing healing through music.

 A skilled instrument maker, Lucas crafts African-style harps.
 In addition to traditional 21-string Koras and Kamale Ngonis made with gourds, he also creates smaller, user-friendly koras with wooden bowls.